 Are all the same as Signs of Magnesium Deficiency as well!
 So, many of the signs of potassium deficiency are actually signs of MAGNESIUM deficiency- and NOT actually caused from the potassium at all!

 In fact, potassium and magnesium are SO closely linked that in some studies, they were actually able to give those with potassium deficiency a Normal Potassium Level by only giving MAGNESIUM.
 While that doesn't seem to make any sense, on the Magnesium Facts page, you'll see that magnesium is a 'master nutrient' that is responsible for the ability of many other nutrients to be absorbed as well.

 Other studies have found that people with chronically low potassium levels were FINALLY able to maintain their potassium levels ONLYafter their magnesium was replaced!!

 It might make you wonder why they didn't replace the magnesium in the first place.
 Well, blood Magnesium Levels are completely inaccurate and miss almost 90% of magnesium deficiencies.
 Yet doctors rely on these tests completely in order to determine whether to give magnesium or not.
-So most magnesium deficiencies end up getting missed while potassium levels suffer and often become 'chronic' problems.
+So most magnesium deficiencies end up getting missed while those with potassium deficiency suffer and their issues often become 'chronic' problems.